BruceHad/marslaw/docs/notes.md

 ## Workflow

-### Bootstrap/LESS
+### Structure

-1. Get copy of Bootstrap
-2. Create the following directory structure:
+Using Bootstrap so have a copy of the bootstrap source.
+Keeping that in a separate folder and importing the files that I need.

+So the basic folder structure looks a bit like this:

 	public
 		css
-  foont
+		font
 		js
 		index.html
 	src
-  font
-  less
 		bootstrap
-    main.less

-3. Copy the less files from bootstrap to src/less/bootstrap.
-3. Enter your @imports into the main.less file.
-4. Check compliling is working.
+src/bootstrap contains the bootstrap .less files.

+In the css folder I have a main.less file